Vizio M Series (2014)

 What is Frame Dimming?

-Frame Dimming is the equivalent of an edge-lit local dimming, but with even less zones.
+Frame Dimming is the equivalent of edge-lit local dimming, but with even fewer zones.
 Instead of changing the light for a specific region of the screen, it is the whole frame of the screen that changes intensity.
 You can see it as a very basic version of local dimming.
-It is better than no dimming at all for dark scene, but it is nowhere near real local dimming.
+It is better than no dimming at all for dark scenes, but it is nowhere near real local dimming.